cmhillm75/interest_rates/README.md

 # interest_rates

 This project will take a look at the historical trends on interest rates using a combination data sources, output as independent .csv files with combination of SQL for database storage and Tableau for visualizations and storytelling.
+Income, fed rate, HPI, sales data are included.

 <https://www.macrotrends.net/2015/fed-funds-rate-historical-chart>